karakatic/EvoPreprocess/README.md

 # EvoPreprocess

 EvoPreprocess is a Python toolkit for sampling datasets, instance weighting, and feature selection.
 It is compatible with [scikit-learn](http://scikit-learn.org/stable/) and [imbalanced-learn](https://imbalanced-learn.readthedocs.io/en/stable/).
-It is based on [NiaPy](https://github.com/NiaOrg/NiaPy) library for the implementation of nature-inspired algorithms and is distributed under MIT license.
+It is based on [NiaPy](https://github.com/NiaOrg/NiaPy) library for the implementation of nature-inspired algorithms and is distributed under GNU General Public License v3.0 license.

 ## Getting Started